jan-bogaerts/mark/src/markdownCode.md

 - When the result-cache-service is created, it:
   - initializes the 'is-dirty' flag to false
   - initialize eventTarget `this.eventTarget = new EventTarget()`
-  - registers the event handler 'handleKeyChanged' with the project service to monitor when the key of a fragment changes
-    - register using pseudo: `projectService.eventTarget.addEventListener('key-changed', handleKeyChanged)`
   - registers the event handler 'handleFragmentDeleted' with the project service to monitor when a fragment is deleted
     - register using pseudo: `projectService.eventTarget.addEventListener('fragment-deleted', handleFragmentDeleted)`
   - registers an event handler with the project service to monitor when text fragments have changed